AaronFeldman/documentation/developer/invoice-templates.md

 Creating templates for the invoice extension is actually pretty easy.

-You can create templates Open Office documents or HTML pages.
+You can create templates from Open Office documents or by editing HTML pages.
 Existing templates are stored in the directory ```extensions/ki_invoice/invoices/```.

-There is a repository for sharing ready-to-use [Invoice templates](https://github.com/kimai/invoice-templates) where you can find a Debug HTML invoice, which will help you in inspecting all possible variables while developing your own template.
+There is a repository for sharing ready-to-use [Invoice templates](https://github.com/kimai/invoice-templates).
+In that repository there is a sample Debug HTML invoice, which contains all possible variables used by Kimai invoices.
+Studying this sample invoice can help in developing your own templates.

 ## Open Office templates